• Level of education

 Syllabus

-The module is organized around 18 hours of classroom teaching (presented in sessions of 1.5 or 3 hours following a precise logic) and a field day inserted into the heart of these sessions.
-The field day corresponds to a very short deployment, lasting just a few hours, essentially to get acquainted with all the logistical stages and the handling/discovery of hydrodynamic (pressure meter, ADV, current profilers, anemometer, barometer) and morphodynamic (bottom altimeters, GNSS RTK devices, echo sounders) measurement equipment.
-It includes loading the equipment and cleaning it on return, so as to fully appreciate all the technical work involved in deployment at sea.
+The module consists of 18 hours of classroom teaching (presented in sessions of 1.5 or 3 hours following a specific logic) and a field day inserted in the middle of these sessions.
+The field day consists of a very short deployment, lasting only a few hours, mainly to learn about all the logistical steps and how to use/discover hydrodynamic (pressure gauge, ADV, current profilers, anemometer, barometer) and morphodynamic (bottom altimeters, GNSS RTK devices, echo sounders) measuring devices.
+It includes loading the equipment and cleaning it on return to accurately measure all the technical work involved in a sea deployment.

-The content of classroom lessons is as follows:
+The content of classroom instruction is as follows:

-• Session 1 (1.5 h): measurement strategies and the role of in-situ observation in coastal science and coastal and port engineering research.
-Examples and overview of numerous deployments in very diverse contexts (coralligenous reef, sandy beach, cliff, tidal foreshore, lagoon, harbor, structure, inserted on soft devices, etc.).
-Main strategies for deploying instruments (weighted structure, piles, bottom track, etc.).
-Examples of scientific or engineering questions associated with these deployments;
+• Session 1 (1.5 hours): Measurement strategies and the role of in-situ observation in coastal science and coastal and port engineering research.
+Examples and overview of numerous deployments in a wide variety of contexts (coralligenous reefs, sandy beaches, cliffs, tidal flats, lagoons, ports, structures, soft devices, etc.).
+Major strategies for deploying instruments (weight structures, piles, bottom tracks, etc.).
+Examples of scientific or engineering questions associated with these deployments.

-• Session 2 (1.5 h): Discover the main in-situ hydrodynamic and morphodynamic measurement equipment (pressure meter, ADV, current profilers, anemometer, barometer, GNSS RTK devices).
-Principle of handling/configuring this equipment.
-Introduction to the concept of burst, measurement resolution and uncertainty/accuracy, measurement duration, cut-off frequencies, etc. Principle of drift and equipment calibration.
-Sample exercises on an existing GNAT/Python dataset;
+• Session 2 (1.5 hours): Discover the main in-situ hydrodynamic measurement equipment and morphodynamic equipment (pressure gauge, ADV, current profilers, anemometer, barometer, GNSS RTK devices).
+Principles of handling/configuring this equipment.
+Presentation of the concepts of burst, resolution and measurement uncertainty/accuracy, measurement duration, cut-off frequencies, etc. Principles of drift and equipment calibration.
+Typical exercises on an existing dataset in GNAT/Python.

-• Session 3 (3 h): Presentation of the problem to be addressed during the deployment planned in this module, and definition of the measurement strategy.
-Preparation for deployment, assembly of structures, preparation and attachment of selected equipment; preparation of campaign sheet; assisted configuration of measuring equipment.
+• Session 3 (3 hours): Presentation of the problem to be addressed during the deployment planned in this module, and definition of the measurement strategy.
+Preparation for deployment, assembly of structures, preparation and installation of selected equipment; preparation of the campaign sheet; assisted configuration of measuring devices.

-• Session 4 (3 h) preferably after the field day: Basic analysis of a wave time series (the field series or another depending on the nature of the data acquired).
-Characterization of wave height distribution, period and direction.
+• Session 4 (3 hours), preferably after the field day: Basic analysis of a time series of waves (either from the field or another source, depending on the nature of the data acquired).
+Characterization of the distribution of wave height, period, and direction.
 Analysis of wave period distribution and justification of the need for spectral analysis (differences between distribution and spectrum).
 Statistical quantities associated with these distributions.
-Calculation of energy, energy flux density, asymmetry and other wave-related parameters.
+Calculation of energy, energy flux density, asymmetry, and other wave-related parameters.

-• Session 5 (3 h): Principle of spectral analysis in the coastal domain.
-Presentation of Fourier series decomposition, without going into detail at this stage of the training, but recalling the context and limits of the method.
-Calculation of non-directional spectra on field data or data produced by the teacher.
-Identify potential characteristic signatures in the signal: tide, wind seas, swell, infra-gravity (and definition), VLF, cuttlefish in bays or harbors.
-Calculation of some quantities derived from spectral content: energy, energy flux, values representative of actual sea state.
+• Session 5 (3 hours): Principles of spectral analysis in coastal areas.
+Presentation of Fourier series decomposition, without going into detail at this stage of the training, but reviewing the context and limitations of the method.
+Calculation of non-directional spectra using field data or data produced by the instructor.
+Identification of potential characteristic signatures in the signal: tide, wind sea, formed swell, infragravity (and definition), VLF, seiches in bays or ports.
+Calculation of several quantities derived from spectral content: energy, energy flux, values representative of actual sea conditions.

-• Session 6 (3 h): Principle of morphodynamic data processing.
-This session looks at how to place GNSS data in a well-positioned local reference frame, or even a global one.
-We review the geodesy concepts needed to produce a reliable altimeter measurement (seabed, beach height, instrument position) while controlling accuracy.
-The principle of creating a digital terrain model (of a beach, structure or cliff) is illustrated;
+• Session 6 (3 hours): Principles of morphodynamic data processing.
+This session covers how to place GNSS data in a well-positioned local reference frame, or even a global reference frame.
+We review the geodetic concepts necessary for reliable altimetric measurement (seabed, beach height, instrument position) while controlling accuracy.
+The principle of creating a digital terrain model (of a beach, structure, or cliff) is discussed.

-• Session 7 (3 h): integration session / discussion of measured data.
+• Session 7 (3 hours): integration session/discussion on the measured data.

-Important: in the entire field data analysis phase, the student is not asked to carry out the fine and complete correction of the raw signals measured, which is a rather cumbersome task.
-The teacher performs part of the processing.
-The entire correction process will be implemented in the second year and/or as part of the student's personal projects.
-The GNAT environment is used for all the analyses proposed in the module.
+Important: throughout the field data analysis phase, students are not required to perform detailed and complete correction of the raw signals measured, which is a fairly time-consuming task.
+We only discuss all these steps; the teacher performs part of the processing.
+The entire correction process will be implemented in the second year and/or as part of students' personal projects.
+For all the analyses proposed in the module, we use the GNAT environment.

 Read more